tronicgr/AMC-NANO_Firmware/README.md

   *Commands with asterisk in front may not change value

 The CMD$$ displays each parameter, and spv$$### saves each parameter with the value indicated.
 To actually store the parameters in the flash memory you need to send "spv45" to save all parameters at once.
 The "$$" on the spv is the command number, and the "###" is the value, Some prameters have single digit value, some two digit value and some 3 digit value.
 All values are characters!

- Here is a list of the default parameters values you should get when you issue the CMD44 command if not like this, you may reset the default parameters via button combination:
+Here is a list of the default parameters values you should get when you issue the CMD44 command (if not like this, you may reset the default parameters via button combination)
-.

 01.Motornumber 2-8: 4
 02.Dataformat 1-2: 1
 03.Print Feedback 1-2: 1